f4exb/sdrangel/Readme.md

   - Make the low cutoff frequency of the SSB filter variable so it can be used for CW also.
   - NFM demodulation without using atan and smooth squelch with AGC suppressing most clicks on low level signals and hiss on carrier tails.
 Only useful modulation comes through.
   - Added working WFM demodulation.
 Optimized for no atan2.
-  - Improved GNU Radio plugin usability with most settings saved on a preset
+  - OsmoSDR and GNURAdio plugins removed from the build as they have too many bugs that are too difficult to correct
+  - New plugin for BladeRF interfacing libbladeRF directly
+  - Corrected the nasty audio band resampling bug preventing use of sample rates that are not power of 2 multiples of 48kHz.
+This was because the resampling ratio was calculated with an integer division instead of a float division.
+  - As a consequence of the above added more interesting values for the available sampling rates of the BladeRF plugin

 =====
 To Do
 =====

   - Enhance WFM (stereo, RDS?)
-  - Make the the SSB filter frequency bounds tunable so that it can be used for CW.
-Change marker overlay accordingly.
   - Possibility to completely undock the receiver in a separate window.
 Useful when there are many receivers
-  - Larger decimation capability for narrowband and very narrowband work (32, 64, ...)
+  - Even larger decimation capability for narrowband and very narrowband work?
+(64, ...)
   - Even more demods ...
   - Triggering capability like on expensive spectrum analyzers to trap burst signals
   - recording capability